Freddie Redd: Personal life

 Redd was born to Freddie Redd and Helen (Snipes) Redd.
 Redd was born and grew up in New York City; he was raised by his mother, who moved around Harlem, Brooklyn and other neighborhoods.
 His father was a porter and played piano while his mother was a homemaker.
-Redd lost his father when he was two.
-Using the piano his father left behind when he died, Redd taught himself how to play.
+When Redd was two years old, his father died.
+Using the piano his father had left behind, Redd taught himself how to play.
 He learned how to play the piano when he was 18.

 His late wife, Valarie Lyons Redd, died along with his children, Stephanie Redd and Freddie Redd III.
 His current family consists of his grandson, Leslie Clarke, a stepdaughter, Susan Redd, and two other grandchildren as well as two step-grandchildren.

 After leaving high school, Redd enlisted in the Army in 1946, where he was introduced to bebop.
 This is where he spent the next three years learning more about the piano and playing gigs with his friends throughout bases and camps within South Korea.
 There were pianos in every recreation room, which is where Redd taught himself how to play and formed a band during his time of service.
 After three years of being in the army, he left and was set on becoming a jazz musician.
 Redd was passionate about practicing and listened to many of his inspirations, such as Charlie Parker, Bud Powell, and Thelonious Monk.

 Redd was passionate about moving around and enjoyed the lifestyle of traveling to new places.
-In the 60s, Redd spent time traveling to various regions such as Copenhagen, Amsterdam, Paris, London, Pittsburgh, San Francisco, Los Angeles, Guadalajara, Baltimore, and Carrboro.
+In the 1960s, Redd spent time traveling to various regions, among which were Copenhagen, Amsterdam, Paris, London, Pittsburgh, San Francisco, Los Angeles, Guadalajara, Baltimore, and Carrboro.
 Redd mentioned that the main reason as to why he lived in various countries in Europe was due to the environment and how they accepted artists.
-The main drive for Redd moving to Europe in the 60s and 70s was because of the many opportunities it provided him.
-Redd lived in Los Angeles in the late 70s, where he recorded Straight Ahead.
+The main drive for Redd moving to Europe in the 1960s and '70s was because of the many opportunities it provided him.
+Redd lived in Los Angeles in the late 1970s, where he recorded Straight Ahead.
 It was not until he reached his 80s that he returned home to New York to continue recording albums.

 It was revealed that Redd did not begin working towards his goal in music until he hit the age of seventeen, however, he always had an interest in music ever since he started watching Salvation Army bands as a kid.